Compton, Prostitution, AIDS Education & Dismissal

 Our client pulled into the motel parking lot and was told to go a certain room (called a “take down room” by vice cops).
 He did so.
 As he entered the room, deputies arrested him.

 Greg discussed the case with the prosecutor, who was quite sympathetic to the client’s employment situation.
-She offered him diversion wherein he simply had to get tested for AIDS and attend an AIDS prevention class.
+She offered him diversion wherein he simply had to get tested for HIV and AIDS and attend an AIDS prevention class.
 Greg accordingly continued the arraignment.

 Our client did not even enter a not guilty plea.